syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 6: Add the following code in **DocIO.razor** file to create and download the **Image**.
+Step 6: Add the following code in **DocIO.razor** file to create and download the **image**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 @code {
     MemoryStream documentStream;
     /// <summary>
-    /// Convert Word to Image and download the Image file
+    /// Convert Word to image and download the image file
     /// </summary>
     protected async void ConvertWordtoImage()
     {